RichysHub/MagicaVoxel-VOX-importer/README.md

 If in using this add-on you encounter difficulties, be sure to check [the issues](), in case a solution has been outlined there.
 If not, then issues are welcomed.

 ## Changelog and Versioning

-The changes made to this repository are documented in the [CHANGELOG](CHANGELOG.md).
-This repository uses [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/RichysHub/MagicaVoxel-VOX-importer/releases/tags).

 ## License